 MOD CAN/USA/MEX/64A10/1

 11.44B A frequency assignment to a space station in the geostationary-satellite orbit shall be considered as having been brought into use when a space station in the geostationary-satellite orbit with the capability of transmitting or receiving that frequency assignment has been deployed and maintained at the notified orbital position for a continuous period of ninety days.
-The notifying administration shall so inform the Bureau within thirty days from the end of the ninety-day period.
-(WRC-12)
+The notifying administration shall so inform the Bureau within thirty days from the end of the ninety-day period by correspondence or submission of notification informationADD 21bis.
+On receipt of the information sent under this provision, the Bureau shall make available that information as soon as possible, and shall also publish it in the BR IFIC.
+(WRC-15)

 Reasons: Introduces the clarification that notifying administrations can inform the Bureau of bringing into use of frequency assignments via correspondence prior to submission of formal notification information and introduces a new provision to address when an assignment is brought into use more than 120 days prior to the date that notification information was received by the Bureau.
 For transparency, the Bureau is directed to make all information on BIU provided under this regulation available as soon as possible, and to publish the same in the BR IFIC.